 Here’s a checklist to help you make sure that your POS system is 100% ready for the big day, the big launch, or the first day of action.
 Do go through this list to check that you’ve got everything set up.

-1. Set up an account with StoreHub.
+#1.
+Set up an account with StoreHub

 Don’t roll your eyes - this is serious!
 You need to have an account with StoreHub before you can start using it as your POS system.

-2. Downloaded the StoreHub app from the App Store.
+#2.
+Downloaded the StoreHub app from the App Store

-3. Activated your new register on your iPad.
+#3.
+Activated your NEW register on your iPad.

-Ditto number 2.
-Make sure you’ve activated your register as well.
+Keeping point #2 in mind, make sure you’ve activated your register as well.

 Taxes are important - for both customers and you as a business owner.
 We want to be responsible business owners who contribute to the growth of the country, don’t we?
 If taxes are applied to all products, do remember to set default tax.
 If you will be charging service charge in your business, you won't want to miss out on that!